Sending Offer Letters

 Sending offer letters directly through Trakstar Hire allows you to have faster and more seamless communication with candidates through the offer process.
-It also allows you to have a full system of record inside of Trakstar Hire, and to keep your offer letters paperless.
+It also allows you to have a complete record system inside Trakstar Hire and keep your offer letters paperless.

-Ready to send offer letters but not seeing this in your account?
-Reach out - email@example.com
+Ready to send offer letters but not see this in your account?
+Reach out - firstname.lastname@example.org

 Below are the steps to create and send offer letters.
-You can click on each to jump to that section of the help article!
+You can click on each to jump to that help article section!

 - Step 1: Creating offer placeholders and template offer letters

 - Step 2: Creating the offer letter email template to send to candidates

 - Step 3: Setting up the internal approval workflow for offer letters